LordDashMe/pystrgpw/README.md

 pytest -s --verbose
 ```

+##### TravisCI and Coveralls

+When using a public repository on GitHub, the integration between TravisCI and Coveralls.io is pretty easy.
+To get started with coveralls-python, make sure to add your repo on the [Coveralls.io](https://coveralls.io/).
+If you will be using coveralls-python on TravisCI, you’re done here.

 #### Publishing the Package

 To build the source code using ```bdist_wheel``` and ```sdist```, use the command below: